darvil82/DarviLStuff/README.md

 # DarviLStuff
-Some kind of useless scripts I made.
-Don't expect all of this fully functioning properly.
+This is the repository that contains some scripts that I do when I'm bored or when I have nothing else to do.
 This is what I have at the moment:

 | Script | Description | Usage | Type |
 | ------ | ----------- | ----- | ---- |